 These are understandable responses﹘ it takes courage to carve out your own share of a market, and sometimes, this is exactly what a business needs to do.
 When you’re offering dozens of services, it’s difficult to be exceptional at every single one of them, inhibiting your growth.
 Pick a narrowly focused service and be great at it!
 A great example of this is one of our Productized Mentor members, Adam Crookes, who launched Freshly Squeezed, A SEO driven content writing service.
 There is no shortage of content writing services out there, but he took an angle of focusing exclusively on CBD companies.
 This niche has allowed him to scale quickly with limited competition.

 Who doesn’t want their business to grow into something bigger and more beautiful?
 Productizing your service is about putting the building blocks in place for your business to function without you, so you can eventually plan an exit strategy.
 I wish you the very best of luck in productizing your service.
-If you need help starting, growing, or exiting your productized service, learn more about our Productized Membership which combines exclusive content, masterclasses, breakdowns, and monthly group strategy sessions.
+If you need help starting, growing or exiting your productized service, learn more about our Productized Mentor membership here.